dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 I will want to start sections on a lot of topics also though

 * The Raw Shader material and with that RAW Shader GLSL code examples
+* A Second on node matreials than can be found in the /examples/jsm/nodes folder
+* A section on working directly with webgl alone
 * A section on FPS testing of various materials
 * One or more sections on 'user-style' that is just going with certain features and being done with materials